Unbundled legal services—also known as limited scope representation—are an increasingly popular offering amongst lawyers and clients alike.

 3. Serve more clients and grow your business

-As another example, by providing unbundled services, small firms and solos can grow their business by offering alternative fee structures for clients.
+Firms that offer limited scope services can also benefit from alternative fee structures.
 While full-service matters might still be billed hourly, unbundled legal help can have flat-fee pricing.
 This allows you to capture an additional market of potential clients who prefer price certainty.

 How to offer unbundled legal services